Frank Hsieh

-Frank Hsieh Chang-ting (謝長廷; born May 18, 1946) is a Taiwanese politician and former defense attorney.
-A cofounder of the Democratic Progressive Party, he has served on the Taipei City Council, the Legislative Yuan, as the mayor of Kaohsiung City, and as the Premier of the Republic of China under president Chen Shui-bian.
+Frank Hsieh Chang-ting (謝長廷; born May 18, 1946) is a Taiwanese politician and former defense attorney who served as Ambassador of Taiwan to Japan from 2016 to 2024.
+A cofounder of the Democratic Progressive Party, he has served on the Taipei City Council, the Legislative Yuan, as the mayor of Kaohsiung City, and as the Premier of Taiwan (President of the Executive Yuan) under president Chen Shui-bian.
 Hsieh was the DPP nominee in the 2008 presidential election and was defeated by Ma Ying-jeou.
-Hsieh is currently the head of the Association of Taiwan-Japan Relations.

-Early life
+Early life and education

 Born in Dadaocheng, Taipei, in 1946, Hsieh was a gymnast in high school and worked as a food vendor before college.
-He received a Bachelor of Laws degree from National Taiwan University.
-Hsieh then obtained a master's degree and later completed doctoral coursework (all but dissertation) in jurisprudence at Graduate School of Law, Kyoto University in Japan.
+He received a Bachelor of Laws (LL.B.) degree from National Taiwan University.
+Hsieh then obtained a master's degree and later completed doctoral coursework (all but dissertation) in jurisprudence at the Graduate School of Law of Kyoto University in Japan.
 He was a practicing attorney from 1969 to 1981, serving as a defense attorney in the martial courts following the Kaohsiung Incident of 1980.